 - White-collar workers are coming back to the area to be closer to their aging parents.

-- Younger generation is relocating for the career opportunities found in Southwest Florida.
+- Relocating for the career opportunities found in Southwest Florida.

 Key Market Stats:

 - Median rent 3-bedroom home: $2,600 per month

 - Most affordable neighborhoods are Brookhill, Olympia Point, and Winkler Safe Neighborhood where rents range between $1,195 to $1,275 per month.